Can Aging Adults Engage in Aquatic-Based HIIT? You Bet!

 Researchers have noticed this focus on HIIT, too, and they’ve done several studies that concluded:

-- HIIT increases the VO2 max
+• HIIT increases the VO2 max

-- Bone density improves with proper HIIT, which can be a boon to older adults
+• Bone density improves with proper HIIT, which can be a boon to older adults

 It’s exciting… there’s no doubt.
 But why bother with HIIT exercises as part of an aquatic program?
+Learn more below!

-The Benefits of Aquatic HIIT
+The Benefits of HIIT for Aging Adults

 In Halbin’s experience, she found that seniors were wanting more from their workouts.
 Water walking and exercise classes were fine, but they craved focused cardio.
 Some didn’t bother to come to Halbin’s pool at all, because they bought into the myths and preconceived notions that therapy pools were places where no one worked out hard.
-She set out to educate them in the value of water’s natural properties, like resistance and drag!
+She set out to educate them on the value of water’s natural properties, like resistance and drag!
 At the same time, she made sure not to scare anyone who was waffling about HIIT due to ideas that the only people who could do this kind of exercise were toned, young and fit.

 HIIT in a therapy pool with an underwater treadmill floor and resistance jets can be just as intense, exciting and challenging as any land-based regimen.
 Halbin set out to design HIIT opportunities for a wide range of exercisers, including:

-- People who wanted something they could do on their own.
+• People who wanted something they could do on their own.
 She even made up laminated HIIT exercise routines that could be used in the pool for self-motivated clients.

-- People who didn’t have a lot of time to exercise and didn’t feel like skimping on intensity.
+• People who didn’t have a lot of time to exercise and didn’t feel like skimping on intensity.

-- People who like to be driven and coached by someone from the sidelines.
+• People who like to be driven and coached by someone from the sidelines.

-- People who like the challenge and friendly competition of exercising in a group format.
+• People who like the challenge and friendly competition of exercising in a group format.

 At the end of the day, of course, she wanted to make sure her routines met or exceeded the guidelines recommended by the American College of Sports Medicine (ACSM).
 These guidelines encourage moderate aerobic exercise 30 minutes/day about 5x/week, as well as vigorous aerobic exercise 20 minutes/day approximately 3x/week.
 Plus, she recognizes that her HIIT training needed to include 8-10 strength exercises with 10-15 reps, balance exercises for those who could be fall risks and flexibility exercises.
 It was a tall order, but she knew she had the motivation… and the equipment.

-HIIT Equipment for a High Energy Boomer Generation
+HIIT Equipment for a High-Energy Boomer Generation

 What does Halbin recommend to entice Boomers who want the intense, hardworking feeling that comes from HIIT, while recognizing the limitations of physical maladies?
 The needs are actually pretty simple.